Georgegriff/griffadev/src/posts/masonry-css/masonry.md

 }
 ```

-The result is very similar, however, there are two main diferences:
+The result is very similar, however, there are two main differences:
 - The order of items goes down the columns as opposed to across the rows with css grid.
 Columns: ⬇️ Grid: ➡️
 - We have the wonky bottom back (there is no easy fix with css columns)